Translating Clinical Frameworks into Behavioural Change

 PROJECT: Supporting Children

-“Without fail, when I have run into kids years later they will mention the film as being the highlight of the course.
+"Without fail, when I have run into kids years later they will mention Mates as being the highlight of the course.
 If all they remember from the course is the plot of the film, they remember all the steps to helping a friend who is having thoughts of suicide.
 It’s a powerful memory for them.
-Some of them recount having used the skills in the years since, often in their early years of university, which is a time in life when the rates of mental illness and suicidal thoughts are very high.
-It’s opened my eyes to the importance of an emotionally impactful story for teaching difficult topics”.
+Some of them recount having used the skills in the years since...
+It’s opened my eyes to the importance of an emotionally impactful story for teaching difficult topics."

-— Dr Claire Kelly, Mental Health First Aid Australia
+Dr. Claire Kelly, Mental Health First Aid Australia (reflecting on Venn’s 2012 youth intervention film, Mates)

 Previous